chelletest/qa-energy-imbalance-sandbox-playwright/README.md

 ## Architecture

 - **React + TypeScript**, single-page app, no backend required.
+- **Continuous integration**: The Playwright suite runs automatically on every push via GitHub Actions - building the app for production and testing against that build not just the local dev server.
 - **Selectable PPA assets**: click either row in the delivery tracker (Preston 2 Wind Farm or Lytham Solar Rays) to choose which asset the fault simulator targets.
 Defaults to Preston 2 on load.